eclipse-embed-cdt/web-jekyll/pages/plugins/install.md

 you get an older version and the CDT plug-ins are not included." %}

-{% include note.html content="Contrary to other tools, Eclipse **does not need administrative rights**, does need not be installed in a system location, and does not need not be a single instance on a system.
+{% include note.html content="Contrary to other tools, Eclipse **does not need administrative rights**, does not need to be installed in a system location, and does not need to be a single instance on a system.
 Actually you are encouraged to install multiple instances of Eclipse, possibly one for each project type, to avoid mixing plug-ins from different sources in case different project types." %}